dotnet/core/README.md

 ## Understanding the relationship between .NET Core and Mono

-Mono is an important part of the .NET ecosystem, particularly for client scenarios (e.g. Xamarin).
+Mono is an important part of the .NET ecosystem, particularly for client scenarios (for example, Xamarin).
 We will look for ways to collaborate with Mono developers and encourage them to take our code to improve Mono.
 We will also look for opportunities to improve .NET Core with MIT-licensed Mono code.